mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 ##### Kao et al. 2004

-For complex transcriptional networks, more sophisticated tools are required to deconvolute the contribution of each regulator.
-Here, we demonstrate the utility of network component analysis in determining multiple transcription factor activities based on transcriptome profiles and available connectivity information regarding network connectiv- ity.
-We
+For complex transcriptional networks, more sophisticated tools are required to **deconvolute the contribution of each regulator**.
+Here, we demonstrate the utility of **network component analysis in determining multiple transcription factor activities based on transcriptome profiles and available connectivity information regarding network connectiv- ity**

 NCA takes advantage of the connectivity information to decompose DNA microarray data to determine both TFA and the control strength (CS) of each regulatory pair